mesosphere/spark-build/docs/user-docs.md

     }
     ```

-3. If you've enabled the history server via `history-server.enabled`,
+1. If you've enabled the history server via `history-server.enabled`,
-then you must also configure the principal and keytab for the history
+you must also configure the principal and keytab for the history
 server. **WARNING**: The keytab contains secrets, so you should
 ensure you have SSL enabled while installing DC/OS Spark.

     Base64 encode your keytab: